STMicroelectronics/BlueSTSDK_Python/README.md

 A node can be in one of following status:
 - **Init**: dummy initial status.
-- **Idle**: the node is waiting for a connection and sending an advertising data message.
+- **Idle**: the node is waiting for a connection and sending an advertising data message (i.e. disconnected).
 - **Connecting**: a connection with the node was triggered, the node is performing the discovery of device services/characteristics.
 - **Connected**: connection with the node was successful.
 - **Disconnecting**: ongoing disconnection; once disconnected the node goes back to the Idle status.